Our Solution: The Birth of Modern Neuronavigation

 The image above shows the first known actual surgical demonstration of one aspect of the principle of the common axis, namely coplanar MRI/US navigation: the intraopeative ultrasound and reformatted preoperative MR images are from the identical plane.
 The common axis can be seen in both images - this is to give the surgeon, once again, an intuitive understanding of where exactly s/he is going.

 Benefit?
 US shows in real time that we are avoiding vascular structures.
 MRI shows the contrast enhancing tumor part for biopsy.
 This method is used in image-guided surgery centers the world over.
+And our principle has since been incorporated into all image-guided systems, including the guidance of surgical robots.

-Credits: Oulu University Hospital, Oulu, Finland.
+Credits: Oulu University Hospital, Oulu, Finland, Onesys Oy/Inc, Oulu and Minneapolis.

-Reference: Koivukangas J, Y Louhisalmi, J Alakuijala, J Oikarinen (1993) Ultrasound-controlled neuronavigator-guided brain surgery.
+Reference shows the "principle of the common axis" for both imaging and an array of instruments: Koivukangas J, Y Louhisalmi, J Alakuijala, J Oikarinen (1993) Ultrasound-controlled neuronavigator-guided brain surgery.
 J Neurosurg 79: 36-42.